 Am I missing stem cells after the donation?

 The body reproduces the stem cells within about two weeks.
 The procedure is comparable to a blood platelet donation and does not lead to a permanent loss of stem cells.

 How does the search for a blood stem cell donor work?

 Looking for a matching stem cell donor is like looking for a needle in a haystack.
 When a blood cancer or blood disorder patient depends on a blood stem cell transplant to survive, they need a donor whose tissue characteristics are a 100% match, if possible.
-Search requests are sent to the World Marrow Donor Association (WMDA), and if a potential donor is found on the DKMS-BMST database, to match the patient, we will be informed and we will then contact the donor immediately.
+When a person registers as a potential blood stem cell donor, their data is made available for worldwide searches in global donor pool of World Marrow Donor Association (WMDA).
+When a patient needs a blood stem cell donor, search requests are sent to the WMDA, and if a potential donor is found on the DKMS-BMST database, to match the patient, we will be informed and we will then contact the donor immediately.